The Thomas H. Manning Polar Archives

 Published Catalogue: Manuscripts in the Scott Polar Research Institute, Cambridge, England by Clive Holland (London and New York, Garland Publishing, ISBN 0 8240 9394 1).
 Published in 1982

-The Special Collections Access Policy which covers the archive and the libraries special collection is available from the Archivist, who can also advise on particular fields of investigation.
+The Special Collections Access Policy which covers the archive and the libraries special collection is available from the Archive staff, who can also advise on particular fields of investigation.

 To vist the archive it is necessary to make an appointment to reserve a readers desk; some periods may be restricted owing to prior bookings, special events, and availability of staff.
 A appointment can be made up to four months in advance.
 New dates become available on the 1st of each month.
 We are unable to accept requests for bookings beyond the four month period.
 Archival material is not made available outside the Institute.